autumoswitzerland/autumo-ifacex-iprw-office/README.md

 # README

-## autumo ifaceX - Additional Office Interface Processor Readers & Writers
+## autumo ifaceX - Additional Office Interface Processor Writers

 This is a maven eclipse project and serves consist of additional office autumo ifaceX Interface Processor (IP) Readers and Writers and is extending the core